open-telemetry/opentelemetry.io/content/en/docs/Contribute/style-guide.md

 Do | Don't
 :--| :-----
 Version 1.4 includes ... | In version 1.4, we have added ...
-Kubernetes provides a new feature for ... | We provide a new feature ...
+OpenTelemetry provides a new feature for ... | We provide a new feature ...
 This page teaches you how to use pods. | In this page, we are going to learn about pods.
 {{< /table >}}